tejacques/crosstab/README.md

 crosstab
 ========

-A utility library from cross-tab communication using localStorage.
+A utility library for cross-tab communication using localStorage.

 How can I get it?
 -----------------